imdeep2905/Neural-Network-CPP/README.md

 ```
 This will Load pre trained Model.
 ## Conclusion
-If you face any issues inform me.
-I'll try my best to resolve it.\
+If you face any issues inform me via **Issues Section**.
+I'll try my best to resolve it.
+Thanks for Reading this XD.